Charles E. Fuller (Baptist minister)

-Biography
+Early life

 He was born in Los Angeles to a prosperous southern California orange grove owner in 1887.
 Although raised by devout Methodists, he displayed little interest in religious matters as a youth.
 Fuller graduated from Pomona College in 1910 as a chemist and worked in his father's citrus-packing business in southern California until 1918.
 Fuller married his high school sweetheart, Grace Payton, in 1910.
 Fuller was converted under the preaching of Paul Rader, pastor of Chicago's Moody Church in 1916.